Trinity Theological College, Perth

 Trinity Theological College, located in Leederville, Perth, Western Australia, is an independent theological college which provides tertiary education within the evangelical and reformed Christian traditions.
 Its courses are accredited through the Australian University of Theology (AUT), and range from undergraduate diplomas through to postgraduate research degrees.

 As a non-denominational theological college, Trinity provides education to both men and women across a range of denominations, including Anglican, Baptist, and Presbyterian.
 Additionally, it is the recognised training college for the Anglican Diocese of North West Australia, the Westminster Presbyterian Church and the Presbyterian Church of Western Australia.

 History

 Trinity Theological College was formed at the end of 1997 with the merging of the Perth Centre for Applied Christian Studies (PCACS) and Westminster Theological College (Perth).
 This followed two years of prayer, planning, and preparations by college boards and principals (Allan Chapple and Stephen Rarig).

-Trinity was located at Bull Creek Westminster Presbyterian church from 1998 to 2003.
+Trinity was located at Westminster Presbyterian Church in Bull Creek from 1998 to 2003.
 In May 2004 the main campus moved to a purpose-designed premises in Leederville called Trinity House.

 Trustees, faculty, staff and students come from a wide cross-section of churches and backgrounds.

 Trinity is the recognised training college for the Diocese of North West Australia of the Anglican Church of Australia, the Westminster Presbyterian Church and the Presbyterian Church of Western Australia.
 Many churches, missionary societies, schools and other ministries send people to be trained at Trinity and employ their graduates.